youlandinc/loanpass-sdk-java/README.md

 The SDK was designed to make LoanPASS APIs to be easily accessible with just a few lines of code.
 Here are the highlighted features:
 - Provided both sync and async versions of the LoanPASS APIs
-- Convenient builder(s) to construct API requests safely through code-generated strong typed
+- Convenient builder(s) to construct API requests safely through code-generated strong types
 - Convenient annotation(s) and converters for safely:
     - Serializing a (**nested**) POJO to an API request
     - De-serializing an API response to a (**nested**) POJO